hiddify/hiddify.com/docs/manager/configuration-and-advanced-settings/How-to-configure-Hiddify-panel-properly.md

 ---
-title: How to configure Hiddify Manager properly (Getting familiar with its different parts)
+title: How to configure HiddifyManager properly (Getting familiar with its different parts)
 weight: -150
 ---

 <div dir="ltr" markdown="1">

-# How to configure Hiddify Manager properly
+# How to configure HiddifyManager properly

 # Table of contents